Counseling Services FAQs

 How does counseling work?

-Counseling provides a safe environment to share all your feelings.
-You will do most of the talking, and the counselor will ask questions to help you express your thoughts and feelings.
+As an individual engaging in counseling services you will do most of the talking, and the counselor will ask questions to help you express your thoughts and feelings.
 The goal is that, as you identify your feelings and explore why you may feel the way you do, you and the counselor will gain clarity on your particular situation.
 The counselor will also teach you specific techniques and/or assign specific activities to help you overcome your presenting issue.
 Each counseling session is focused on you and what your needs are, so it is your responsibility to tell the counselor if there is something specific you do or do not want to work on in that session.

 How often would I see the counselor?